Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/Testing.md

 I have used the recommended CI Python Linter to validate all of my Python files.

 ## tests.py
-I done sone some test in the test.py file using the terminal to get results using the
+I done some some test's in the test.py file using the terminal to get results using the
 * python3 manage.py test / command
-*

 ![Screen Shot 2023-05-16 at 14 49 10](https://github.com/MattyOL/Recipe-WorldWide-Project.4/assets/111317260/390dbebd-8b21-4294-9cf0-3e735ac21bc4)

 ![Screen Shot 2023-05-16 at 14 49 22](https://github.com/MattyOL/Recipe-WorldWide-Project.4/assets/111317260/484f2494-dbfc-454f-90cb-1c86816e66a0)